4.64 from 11 reviews

 Ingredient Notes

-• Butter: Always use softened, room temperature butter (not margarine or spreadable butter) to ensure maximum volume in your cake.
+• Unsalted Butter: The foundation of the cake’s rich flavor.
+Always use softened, room temperature butter (not margarine or spreadable butter) to ensure maximum volume in your cake.
 I take mine out of the fridge at least an hour before I begin baking!
-(I also use unsalted butter).

-• Mini Chocolate Chips: I’ve found using the mini chocolate chips work best because they’re lighter in weight and don’t sink to the bottom.
+• Mini Chocolate Chips: I’ve found that using the mini chocolate chips works best because they’re lighter in weight and don’t sink to the bottom.
 Plus, you get more chocolate in each bite this way!
+Tossing them with flour helps prevent them from sinking.

 Step by Step Directions